curipha/gas-web-checker/README.md

 3. Go to **Edit** -> **Current project's triggers**
 4. Push **Add a new trigger** link
 5. Fill `do_all` into the cell on "Run" column and set time-driven events as you like
-6. Notification email will be sent to your email address if there are some updates
+6. Notification email will be sent to your email address if there are updates